 How to quit smoking?
 It’s a question that plagues smokers daily, with no easy answers.
-Luckily, there are many different options available to help you put down that cigarette for good.
+Luckily, many options are available to help you put down that cigarette for good.
 The important thing is to find what works best for your situation.

-If you want to try a patch, or e-cigarettes, or hypnotherapy, or cold turkey, that’s entirely up to you!
-As long as you find a method that works for you, you’ll be on the path to finally break old smoking habits.
+If you want to try a patch, e-cigarettes, hypnotherapy, or cold turkey, that’s entirely up to you!
+As long as you find a method that works for you, you’ll be on the path to finally breaking old smoking habits.

 The nicotine gum patch and lozenges at the pharmacy are useful for smokers wanting to quit smoking, but most smokers are not ready to quit if that means giving up addictive nicotine.
-Quitting smoking and nicotine at the same time very often results in quitters soon going back to smoking to get their addiction needs met.
+Quitting smoking and nicotine at the same time often results in quitters soon returning to smoking to get their addiction needs met.

 What Are The Options

-The first option is to keep on smoking, but the risks from smoking are extreme – cigarettes eventually kill half of those who continue to smoke past age 35.
+The first option is to keep smoking, but the risks of smoking are extreme – cigarettes eventually kill half of those who continue to smoke past age 35.

 The second option is to quit smoking and tobacco all at once.

 Smokers wanting to quit smoking and tobacco together should contact their doctor or the helpline 13 QUIT (13 7848), or if they are ready to do it and sure of success, go cold turkey.
 Quitline